 To enable Analytics Debug mode on your development device, specify the following command line argument in Xcode :

 This behavior persists until you explicitly disable Debug mode by specifying the following command line argument :

-Once you have enabled Debug mode on your development devices, navigate to DebugView by selecting the arrow next to StreamView on the top nav of Firebase Analytics and selecting DebugView.
+Once you have enabled Debug mode on your development devices, navigate to DebugView by selecting the arrow next to StreamView on the top nav of Google Analytics for Firebase and selecting DebugView.

 Then, just start using your app to see your app’s events being logged in the DebugView report.

 The Seconds stream (the middle column) shows the events which have been logged in the last 60 seconds.
 The Minutes stream (the left column) shows a series of archives of events over the last 30 minutes.
 And the right column shows the Top Events logged in the 30-minute period as well as the Current User Properties for the currently selected development device.

 By default, you will see a list of events logged in the last 60 seconds.
 Each event displays a timestamp that corresponds to the time of its logging on the development device.
 You can click on an event to see a list of the parameters that were associated with that event.